 Elizabeth McDonald - Membership Manager & South East Representative

 Reader Development Officer - Young People and Families.

 Ferelith was a Children's Librarian with Wandsworth for almost the whole of her career.
 She was - and still is - an active member of CILIP YLG and has served as Chair of both YLG London and of the National Committee.
 She has been a CILIP Carnegie-Greenaway judge and has chaired the judging committee for those awards.
 Though now retired she remains active in the children's book world and in YLG, editing both the monthly on-line newsletter and Youth Library Review.
 She is co-editor of Books for Keeps, the online review magazine for children's literature, and also editor of IBBYLink, the online journal of IBBY UK.

 Christopher Bertenshaw - Website Manager & East Midlands Representative

 Chris is currently working as both a Children's and Community Learning & Information Librarian in Derbyshire.
 He began his career as a Library Assistant at Bolsover Library, before being made Assistant in Charge of Bakewell Library.
-He qualified as a Library in 2015, taking on the role as a Digital Assistant throughout libraries in Derbyshire, before taking up his current roles in 2018.
-He is a passionate advocate for the importance of reading for pleasure, espcially for children, and is proud to play an active role in the YLG, with a two-year role as regional judge for the Carnegie & Kate Greenaway Medals in 2018/19 a particular highlight.
+He qualified as a Librarian in 2015, taking on the role as a Digital Assistant throughout libraries in Derbyshire, before taking up his current roles in 2018.
+He is a passionate advocate for the importance of reading for pleasure, especially for children, and is proud to play an active role in the YLG, with a two-year role as regional judge for the Carnegie & Kate Greenaway Medals in 2018/19 a particular highlight.
 He adores his wife and three young boys, would love to become a published author, and is starting to wonder whether he has left his professional footballing and snowboarding careers too late at the age of 33.

 Lizzie Ryder - North West Representative